 When you look at the difference between men and women who have PTSD, you will see that men often experience symptoms of anger and perhaps even violent outbursts.
 In contrast, women tend to struggle more with anxiety and depression symptoms.

 It’s important to remember that PTSD symptoms affect people differently – it doesn’t look the same for everyone.
 You need to consider all the symptoms and not try to limit yourself or others because of assumptions surrounding how PTSD is presented in men and women.
-You may be wondering ‘does PTSD ever go away?’, especially if you are suffering from problems related to the mental disorder.
-It is possible for symptoms to decrease over time, and PTSD can be treated with the help of medical professionals.
+You may be wondering if PTSD ever fully goes away, especially if you are suffering from problems related to the mental disorder.
+The good news is that it is possible for symptoms to decrease significantly over time, and PTSD can be treated with the help of medical professionals.

 How is PTSD Diagnosed?